 Affected Performance Consideration (APC) form

-For the period of the COVID-19 emergency we will accept your applications for consideration without physical copies of medical certificates, or any other documentation that you cannot access electronically.
-All APC applications will be consideed using the standard processes noted below.
+For the period of the COVID-19 emergency we'll accept your Affected Performance Consideration application without physical copies of medical certificates, or any other documentation that you cannot access electronically.
+All applications will be considered using the standard processes noted below.

 For more information on COVID-19:

 - About COVID-19, visit the official government website www.covid19.govt.nz

 - External and internal support and services available to students, see our Stay Safe page

 - How to access our Students Services at this time, visit our Student Services Online page